smithhj2001-sys/The-Persistence-of-Insulin-Shock-Therapy/index.md

 By all accounts, administering ICT required specialized labor.
 Patients could exhibit a range of distressing symptoms even if the treatment was proceeding as planned.
 In the hours between injection and the coma, patients displayed hunger, drowsiness, sweats, and tremors as standard symptoms of hypoglycemia.
 Nurses consequently had to recognize complications according to the “depth” of certain symptoms;(26) overcautious judgements would disrupt the expected course of therapy, and lack of due caution could kill the patient.
 The nurses and psychiatrists who contributed to The American Journal of Nursing consistently stated that nurses could acquire an eye for concerning and unconcerning symptoms through training in ICT units.(27) With sufficient preparation, a nurse was thought to be able to track the phases of the process through observing different symptoms in the patient.

+{% include figure.html
+  class="left"
+  width="44%"
+  caption="A chart of symptoms by stage of ICT from The American Journal of Nursing" image-path="/assets/images/ictsymptoms.png" %}

 Nurses were reportedly responsible for three to four patients at a time,(28) and the slow process of putting patients into comas required an isolated, quiet space.
 For these reasons, ICT had a dedicated unit in practicing hospitals.
 Compared to the more chaotic environment typical of psychiatric wards, ICT units had a “deliberately peaceful atmosphere,” complete with temperature control measures, soft music, and dim lights to keep patients comfortable and manageable.(29) The ICT unit was the closest a nurse in a psychiatric facility would come to the experience of working in a general hospital post-operation unit.
 By nature of the aggressive medical treatment, patients receiving ICT were immobile for hours at a time and less apt to speak upon waking up.

 Doctors and nurses alike interpreted the experience of monitoring patients through their comas as emotionally intimate.
 Through interviews with retired psychiatric professionals, Doroshow finds that the efforts taken to ensure that patients remained relaxed fostered therapeutic relationships within ICT units.
 One doctor went so far as to compare nurses to surrogate mothers for their patients.(30) Such perspectives colored how workers interpreted patients’ reactions to treatment.